LEDazzio01/LEDazzio01/README.md

  - GCP AI Platform · GPU inference · scalable MLOps

 Looking Ahead
-Planning to relocate to London in early 2028—open to senior technical or leadership roles in data science, retail, finance, sustainability, or innovative tech.
+Planning to relocate to London in early 2028 — open to senior technical or leadership roles in data science, retail, finance, sustainability, or innovative tech.
 Committed to trustworthy AI with measurable, real-world impact.